 5. Travel Insurance and Emergency Costs

-We always recommend our guests to get insurance anyhow, and make sure that covers trekking above 5,000m and includes helicopter evacuation.
+We always recommend our guests to get insurance anyhow, and make sure that covers trekking above 5,000 m and includes helicopter evacuation.

 - On average your emergency costs and insurance an cost about $100 to $200 for 2 to 3 weeks